viveks-2006/Low-Power-Motion-Activated-Alert-System/README.md

 📌 Project Overview

-The Low-Power Motion Activated Alert System is an energy-efficient security solution designed for long-term deployment.
-The system remains in ultra-low-power sleep mode and wakes only when motion is detected by a PIR sensor.
+The Motion Activated Smart Load Control and Power Monitoring System is an energy-efficient automation solution designed to reduce unnecessary power consumption.

-Upon detecting motion, the Raspberry Pi Pico 2W activates a buzzer and LED alert to notify nearby users.
-After the alert period, the system automatically returns to low-power mode, maximizing battery life and reducing energy consumption.
+The system uses a PIR Motion Sensor to detect human presence.
+When motion is detected, the Raspberry Pi Pico 2W automatically activates an AC load through a relay module.
+The system continuously monitors voltage and current consumption using dedicated sensors and displays real-time information on a 16x2 LCD display.

+If no motion is detected for a predefined duration, the load is automatically switched OFF, helping conserve energy and improve efficiency.

 ---

 🎯 Problem Statement

-Design an ultra-low-power motion-activated alert system that:
+Design an ultra-low-power motion-activated system that:

-- Stays in deep sleep mode most of the time
+- Detects human presence using a PIR sensor
-- Wakes only on motion detection
+- Activates electrical loads only when required
-- Triggers a visual or audio alert
-- Consumes minimal standby power for long-term deployment
+- Monitors real-time power consumption
+- Displays system status and measurements
+- Minimizes unnecessary energy usage
+- Supports smart automation applications

 ---

 💡 Proposed Solution

-Our solution uses a Raspberry Pi Pico 2W and a PIR Motion Sensor to continuously monitor movement while consuming minimal power.
+Our solution integrates a Raspberry Pi Pico 2W, PIR Motion Sensor, Relay Module, LCD Display, ACS712 Current Sensor, and ZMPT101B Voltage Sensor.

-The microcontroller remains in sleep mode during idle periods and wakes only when the PIR sensor detects human motion.
-The system then activates visual and audio indicators before returning to sleep mode.

-This approach significantly reduces power consumption compared to continuously running monitoring systems.
+When motion is detected, the Pico activates a relay to switch ON an AC load.
+Simultaneously, the voltage and current sensors monitor electrical parameters and display them on the LCD.

+When the monitored area becomes vacant, the system automatically switches OFF the connected load, reducing energy wastage.

 ---

 ✨ Key Features

-✅ Ultra-low-power operation

-✅ Motion-triggered wake-up

-✅ Deep sleep functionality
+✅ Motion-based load control

+✅ Automatic switching of AC appliances

+✅ Real-time voltage monitoring

-✅ Real-time intrusion detection
+✅ Real-time current monitoring

-✅ Audio alert using buzzer

-✅ Visual alert using LED
+✅ LCD status display

-✅ Battery-powered deployment
+✅ Energy-efficient operation

-✅ Long operational life

 ✅ Low-cost implementation

+✅ Smart automation capability

+✅ Reduced power wastage

 ---